-Adjust the suspension fork and the tyre pressure to the additional load
+Adjust the suspension fork, the rear shoc, if necessary, and the tyre pressure to the additional load.

 Luggage generally changes the riding characteristics of your STEVENS bicycle and increases your stopping distance!
 Therefore, practise riding a loaded bicycle in a place free of traffic.